top of page

 Position after 40 laps: Ascari, Farina, Villoresi, Hawthorn, Manzon, Hamilton, Trintignant, Moss, Macklin, Landi.

-Lap 61: Macklin passes Flinterman and regains 9th place.
+Lap 61: Macklin passes Flinterman, regaining 9th.

 Interesting facts: